Man has not altered in a thousand years;

 Though gestures, clothes and styles or means may range,

-The id adheres to jealous creeds foresworn.
+The id still clings to jealous creeds foresworn.

 While constructs of the mind are quick to burn,